chauff/cse1500-web-transcripts/Assignment-1.md

 - To store `telnet`'s output to file (in addition to printing it on the console), you can use the command `tee`, e.g. `telnet www.microsoft.com 80|tee out` will save all output to a file called `out`.

-- [Carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets below indicates when to press `<Enter>`.
+- [Carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets below indicates when an empty line is expected.
+Press `<Enter>` to add it.

 - Be aware of the **backspace key** when *telneting*: while on a normal command line a backspace deletes the last character typed, within the `telnet` environment this key is forwarded to the server instead.
 In other words: **do not use the backspace key when telneting**.